tom-seddon/acorn_mos_disassembly/docs/refresh.md

 Use `*CONFIGURE TUBEWAIT <n>` to set this value. `<n>` is a value from 0 to 15 inclusive, approximately the maximum number of seconds to wait for.
 The wait time depends on the type of Pi, so you'll have to experiment to find the right value for your setup.

-(This is a maximum; if it becomes ready sooner, the 2nd processor will be detected then.)
+(This is a maximum; if it becomes ready sooner, the 2nd processor will be detected then.
+But if the configured 2nd processor isn't connected, you'll be waiting for the full period.)

-(The timeout is approximate, and begins after some part of the usual MOS startup, so you'll struggle to make it match your stopwatch.
-However total relative bootup time should be about as expected.)

 The delay is ignored when `*CONFIGURE NOTUBE`, and always applies to power-on reest only.